PICC LEAH – Parents Instructing Challenged Children

 In 1988, Dawn started PICC to offer to other families whose children have special needs the same encouragement the Mulveys offered them.
 In the years since, PICC has answered hundreds of phone calls, mailed out thousands of pieces of literature, and helped parents of handicapped children throughout New York State find resources and network with other families who have decided to home school their child with special needs.

 In 1994, after years of dedication and service, the Wolcotts retired from PICC, but the Mulveys continued on in their place.
-In February 2008, the Mulveys took a well deserved retirement and passed the PICC torch to Mary Fratianni, the New York State Loving Education at Home (LEAH) Special Needs Coordinator.
+In February 2008, the Mulveys took a well-deserved retirement and passed the PICC torch to Mary Fratianni, the New York State Loving Education at Home (LEAH) Special Needs Coordinator.
 The New York State LEAH Board of Directors approved PICC as a LEAH chapter.
-PICC LEAH is the Special Needs support chapter of NYS LEAH.
+PICC LEAH became the Special Needs support chapter of NYS LEAH.

 The swan and cygnet logo was chosen as a reminder of the story of The Ugly Duckling who was, in reality, a beautiful swan.